Western Expansion for Kids - Wagon Trains

 How did you find a wagon train to join?
 Most wagon trains left from Missouri or Iowa.
 Wagon trains were businesses.
 They took reservations.
 People booked passage, but had to purchase their own supplies including oxen and wagons.
 Some wagon trains were organized by people from the same town or area.

 Wagons: Most pioneers purchased modified or manufactured wagons designed for the trip.
 Some had built-in features like sleeping berths and false floors over large storage areas.
 Some wagons were very simple.
 Some families had more than one wagon.
+Riding in wagons was not comfortable.
+Many people chose to walk alongside their wagons.

 What did they take with them?
 A wagon held about 2,000 pounds of goods.
 People were advised to carry enough food to feed their individual families for at least 5 months.